discdiver/marvin-examples/README.md

 Run any of the example scripts.

-The output listed was from gpt-3.5-turbo
+The output listed at the end of each file was from gpt-3.5-turbo